palewire/first-web-scraper/docs/web-scraping.md

 writer.writerows(list_of_rows)
 ```

-### Homework: How would you get the rest of the details?
+### Extra Credit: How would you get the rest of the details?

 In the class, we simply tossed out the "Details" column of data.
 But we only were getting the `text` of the cells, which was the word "Details."